 The most common gap we see is organizations lacking a documented TRM policy.
-Often TRM-related policy statements are included in the general Travel & Expense Policy and spread around other risk-related policies.
-Putting all the TRM-related information in one place enable policies to be communicated more seamlessly.
-And, making it easier to analyze for any gaps that need to be filled to enable greater success when unexpected issues occur.
+Often TRM-related policy statements are included in the general travel and expense policy and spread around other risk-related policies.
+Putting all the TRM-related information in one place enables policies to be communicated more seamlessly, making it easier to analyze for any gaps that need to be filled to enable greater success when unexpected issues occur.

-Also, we see that most policies don’t spell out both the company and employee expectations around high risk travel.
-Organizations typically will have an approval process for business travel, but if high risk travel occurs, the expectations are not outlined.
+We also see that most policies don’t spell out both the company and employee expectations around high risk travel.
+Organizations typically will have an approval process for business travel, but if high-risk travel occurs, the expectations are not outlined.